mephistophyles/mephistophyles.github.io/about.md

 permalink: /about/
 ---

 My name is Phil Heijkoop.
 I like to style myself as a full-stack machine learning engineer.
 I've spent a year and a half at the German Aerospace Center (DLR) in Oberpfaffenhofen, working under Martin Schuster to develop tools for research in multi-robot SLAM techniques.
-Since then I have returned to the Netherlands and picked up at Veneficus (my employer before I left for Germany), where I worked closely with the data science and software development teams to help create production ready analysis tools for our clients.
+Afterwards I returned to the Netherlands and picked up at Veneficus (my employer before I left for Germany), where I worked closely with the data science and software development teams to help create reproducible data-science tools for our clients.
+I now live in Boston and am looking for my next challenge.

 ### Background Information